-1 Introduction
+1 INTRODUCTION

 Based on the general theory of location (e.g. Lösch, 1938), a new theory of economic geography, regional economic performance and growth has emerged (e.g. North, 1955, Shefer and Frenkel 1998, Acs 2000, Acs and Varga 2002, Fujita and Thisse 2000).

-The focus of recent studies has shifted from analyzing performance of regions that varies because of naturally given resources and the resulting comparative advantages in trade towards analyzing factors affecting the development of regions.
-Most prevailing, the development of new technologies, products or services (see Kleinknecht and Poot 1992, Roper and Thanki 1995, or Hassink 1993, Grossman and Helpman, 1990a,b, 1994).
+The focus of recent studies has shifted from analyzing how the performance of regions varies because of naturally occurring resources and the resulting comparative advantages in trade towards analyzing factors affecting the development of regions.
+Particular attention has been paid to the development of new technologies, products or services (see Kleinknecht and Poot 1992, Hassink 1993, Grossman and Helpman, 1990a,b, 1994).
 The main objective of this branch of research is to examine and understand locational factors that enable certain regions to develop better or faster than others.

-Besides, studies at the regional level, more recently, investigation has been further broken down to the firm level.
-Since the early days of location theory locational characteristics have been regarded as important for firm performance.
+Besides studies at the regional level, more recent research has focused on even smaller units, i.e. on the firm level.
+Since the early days of location theory, locational characteristics have been regarded as important for firm performance.
 However, it has also been argued that the importance of geographic proximity may decrease as industries develop towards being more knowledge intensive and as communication systems become highly sophisticated.
-Therefore, knowledge intensive activities such as innovation recently attracted more attention in this discussion (Feldman 1994, Audretsch and Feldman 1996, Audretsch 1998, Feldman and Audretsch 1999).
-Yet, results from empirical studies aiming at a regional perspective on innovation performance are often inconclusive or controversial.
-It appears difficult to identify regional factors driving innovation success at the firm level.
-For example Love & Roper (2001) find no effect from regional R&D intensity, R&D collaboration or industry employment on innovation activities for UK and Ireland.
+Therefore, knowledge intensive activities such as innovation have recently attracted more attention in this discussion (Feldman 1994, Audretsch and Feldman 1996, Audretsch 1998, Feldman and Audretsch 1999).

+Yet results from empirical studies aiming at a regional perspective on innovation performance are often inconclusive or controversial.
+It appears difficult to identify regional factors that drive innovation success at the firm level.
+For example, Love & Roper (2001) find no effect from regional R&D intensity, R&D collaboration or industry employment on innovation activities for the UK and Ireland.

-This study focuses on regional characteristics affecting innovation performance of firms.
-Such factors external to the firm shape the 'local innovation milieu' (Shefer and Frenkel 1998) of firms and subsequently impact firms innovation performance in a region.
+This study focuses on regional characteristics affecting the innovation performance of firms.
+Such factors external to the firm shape the 'local innovation milieu' (Shefer and Frenkel 1998) of firms and subsequently impact firms' innovation performance in a region.

 As suggested by the literature on regional innovation systems, some locational factors seem to be of special importance for firms' innovation activities.
 In knowledge-based economies the crucial resource is knowledge that can be generated and transmitted within and across industries.
-Thus, Locational factors facilitating intended knowledge transfer and knowledge spillovers may be relevant impact factors on firms' innovation performance.
-Sources of knowledge transfer may not only be universities and research institutions, but also qualified personnel in an industry, customers, suppliers or competitors, as well as actual and potential collaboration partners that generate positive knowledge externalities to the R&D department.
-Inter- or intra-industry-spillovers, information and human resource advantages may increase firms' innovation propensity in some regions and if they innovate make their innovation outcome more successful, which finally enhances regional economic growth.
+Thus, locational factors which facilitate intentional knowledge transfer and knowledge spillovers may have a significant impact on firms' innovation performance.
+Potential sources of knowledge transfer include universities and research institutions, but also qualified personnel in an industry, customers, suppliers or competitors, as well as actual and potential collaboration partners that generate positive knowledge externalities for the R&D department.
+Inter- or intra-industry-spillovers, information and human resource advantages may increase firms' innovation propensity in some regions.
+Furthermore, if these firms go on to innovate, these factors may make their innovation outcome more successful, which ultimately enhances regional economic growth.

-This study takes the approach of explaining success of firms in turning knowledge into marketable products by the firms' local innovation milieus.
-Thereby, we assume that agglomeration economies may play an important role for this transfer process.
-Our objective is to identify the most important factors of the firms' local milieus for successful innovation activities.
-Further, we compare factors assumed to affect all firms uniformly to perception based factors as we assume that firms judge the attractiveness of locations by a heterogeneous set of criteria.
-This allows modeling of firms utilizing location factors to different extents.
+This study takes the approach of explaining firms' success in turning knowledge into marketable products by the firms' local innovation milieus.
+We assume that agglomeration economies may play an important role in this transfer process.
+Our objective is to identify the most important factors in the firms' local milieus that contribute to successful innovation activities.
+We also compare factors assumed to affect all firms uniformly to perception based factors, as we assume that firms judge the attractiveness of locations by a heterogeneous set of criteria.
+This allows us to model the way firms utilize location factors to different extents.